 The extension page contains a couple of free and premium add-ons.
 They work like plugins on top of W3TC.

-In this post, I have tried my best to explain each of the setting to the best of my knowledge.
-I hope it helps you in configuring your site.
-If you have questions, or if I was not clear somewhere, please ask in the comments.
+In this post, I have tried my best to explain each of the settings to the best of my knowledge.
+I hope it will help you in configuring your site.
+If you have any questions, or if I was not clear somewhere, please ask in the comments.